Secondary Teacher Training Information

-The training you receive will take place at both your host school and the University of Sunderland.
-You will spend 15 days at the University of Sunderland and will be taught via lectures, seminars, tutorials, project work and group work.
-Generic training will be at Harton Academy.
+The training you receive will take place at Harton Academy and the University of Sunderland.
+You will spend a minimum of 15 days completing central training at the University of Sunderland and Harton Academy and will be taught via lectures, seminars, tutorials, project work and group work.
 Work-based learning will be in placement schools where you will be trained in a supportive and aspirational environment.
 You will complete two teaching placements in contrasting school environments.
 Your host school will be the school where you spend most of the year and where you will undertake most of your teaching commitments.
 You will also carry out a second placement of around 25 days in one of our partner schools dependent on your individual needs assessed in the first term.

 You will also have the opportunity to spend two days in two different special schools, thus affording all trainee teachers a comprehensive range of training experiences across all ability and age ranges, irrespective of your subject.

 You will be assigned a Mentor who will be an experienced member of staff from the department you will be working in.
 You will also have the support of a Professional Tutor who is also an experienced member of the staff at your placement school.
 All our Mentors and Professional Tutors are fully trained and have extensive experience of mentoring trainee teachers.